UwUDev/ygege/README.md

 Once it's done, restart Prowlarr and go to the indexer settings, you should see Ygégé in the list of available indexers.

 > [!NOTE]
-> Prowlarr don't allow custom "Base URL", by defaul/t the URL is `http://localhost:8715/` but you can also choose ygege-dns-redirect.local and redirect it on your desired server IP/Domain with custom DNS or by editing you system hosts file
+> Prowlarr don't allow custom "Base URL", by default the URL is `http://localhost:8715/` but you can also choose ygege-dns-redirect.local and redirect it on your desired server IP/Domain with custom DNS or by editing you system hosts file

 ## Cloudflare Bypass